noop-inc/documentation/src/content/docs/creating-environment-variables-and-secrets.md

 ---

-title: "Environment Variables and Secrets"
+title: 'Environment Variables and Secrets'
-description: "How to create and manage Environment Variables."
+description: 'How to create and manage Environment Variables.'
-slug: "environment-variables-and-secrets"
+slug: 'environment-variables-and-secrets'
-section: "core concepts"
+section: 'core concepts'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 5
 ---

 Environment Variables can be defined in a number of ways.
 Which method to use depends on whether the Variable is a Secret.
 If the Variable contains sensitive data that needs to be kept private and secure, define a [Secret](http://localhost:3000/docs/environment-variables#secrets) in the Noop Console Environment settings page.

 # Standard Variables

 When a variable does not need to be secret it can be included directly in the Application Manifest (app.yml).
-If the variable is the same across all Environments create a static variable definition like the LOG\_LEVEL example here:
+If the variable is the same across all Environments create a static variable definition like the LOG_LEVEL example here:

 ```
 components: